 If you receive pictures, you are required to show them to your MTI, in case anything is deemed inappropriate.
-I shouldn’t have to explain too much about that – steer clear of nudity, shots of people (especially underagers) who are intoxicated, etc. Hopefully your family has some common sense.
-One good strategy is to have your family member draft a letter on the computer, where they can insert pictures into the letter.
+I shouldn’t have to explain too much about that – steer clear of nudity, shots of people (especially underage) who are intoxicated, etc. Hopefully, your family has some common sense.
+One good strategy is to have your family members draft a letter on the computer, where they can insert pictures into the letter.
 It’s a great way to save space, versus having tons of loose photos.

 When you’re ready to mail letters out, you’ll be able to walk to the mailbox during “free time,” such as when you’re picking up dry cleaning.
 [Yes, I said “dry cleaning,” more on that later.]
 We would typically load our satchels with our wingman’s mail, to minimize trips.
 Trips to the mailbox are not done during the morning or the middle of the day, which is a quick way to get yelled at.

 Don’t read mail outside of personal time.
 Don’t carry it in your satchel with your BMTSG, unless you are en route to the mailbox.
 Don’t get caught writing letters in class.
 All of these things will get you in trouble.